lbredeso/crashfinder/README.md

 ## Installation

+* Create OpenShift application with 'raw-0.1' type
-* Clone regular OpenShift repository
+* Clone OpenShift repository
 * Add this repository to your repository
 * Pull from this repository

 * Copy .openshift/config.example to .openshift/config
 * Adjust settings in .openshift/config

 * Develop your application
 * Deploy your application